-Thanks for taking the time to read over my Bovada sportsbook review!
-Over the past few months, I have spent a good deal of time researching a bunch of online sportsbooks.
-Now, that I have had the chance to personally use and bet on all of these systems, I want to provide everyone with my detailed reviews of what I believe to be the top 5 sportsbooks.
-I will not get into the legal climate of betting on this blog, however, the posting found on Is Online Sports Betting Legal? is a great reference.
+Thanks for taking the time to read over our Bovada sportsbook review!
+Over the past few months, we have spent a good deal of time researching a bunch of online sportsbooks.
+Now, that we have had the chance to personally use and bet on all of these systems, we want to provide everyone with our detailed reviews.
+We will not get into the legal climate of betting on this blog, however, the posting found on Is Online Sports Betting Legal? is a great reference.

-My first review will cover the Bovada Sportsbook in detail.
-Bovada has a great reputation in the online sportsbook industry and I currently list them as the number one sportsbook in my blog post about the Top 5 Sportsbooks.
+This review will cover the Bovada Sportsbook in detail.
+Bovada has a great reputation in the online sportsbook industry and we have had them listed them as the number one sportsbook for the past four years in our blog post about the Top 5 Sportsbooks.

-Starting in March of 2016, Bovada now accepts Bitcoin as a deposit method.
+Starting in March of 2016, Bovada begun to accept Bitcoin as a deposit method.
 This has become ever more popular in the sportsbook betting world as deposits by this method come with no fee.
 If you already have a Bitcoin wallet then this is certainly the easiest route to go when depositing money in your account.

 Limits/Ease of depositing money: 10/10

-I was always a fan of the interface that Bovada had set up previously, so when they made the change to their new interface in late July of 2015, it took some getting used to.
+We were always fans of the interface that Bovada had set up previously.
+So, when they made the change to their new interface in late July of 2015, it took some getting used to.
 The listing of sports is now available in the drop down menus from the top of the page.
 The set up with the drop down menus was very well done and it’s easy to jump between sports and the different bet types.

 Another area within the user interface that changed is in Bovada’s Bet Slip.